Settings dialog in memoQ editor

 -

 Get LiveDocs corpus suggestions coming from monolingual documents.
-The Show corpus hits without translation option is checked by default.
+The Show corpus hits without translation option is selected by default.

 Under the Term bases section, you can: